Healthy Penguin Nation

 Want to learn about a topic that intrigues you?
 Visit TED, a non-profit organization that offers powerful talks on a variety of topics – from science to business to global issues – in more than 100 languages and in 18 minutes or less.

-The physical dimension requires eating well, exercising regularly, avoiding harmful habits and making responsible decisions about your lifestyle.
-By being proactive in your health, your positive daily choices will:
+The physical dimension requires eating in a way that fuels your body, engaging in regular movement practice, avoiding harmful habits and making responsible decisions about your lifestyle.
+By being proactive in your health, your positive daily choices can: